ONEARMY/academy/docs/support/faq.md

 <details><summary><b>What are the requirements?
 (Space, tools/equipment, money, time, people)</b></summary>
 <p>

 It's different for every machine, the best place to find this information is in the [Build](https://community.preciousplastic.com/academy/build) section of the Academy.
-If you have any further questions, ask the community on [Discord](https://discord.com/invite/rnx7m4t).
+If you have any further questions, ask the community on [Questions](https://community.preciousplastic.com/questions) if it's a technical question or on [Discord](https://discord.gg/gwkbpsWbAB) if it's about other topics..

 </p>
 </details>